xp-forge/web/README.md

 # ...
 ```

 Supports a development webserver which is slower but allows an easy edit/save/reload development process.
-It uses the [PHP development server](http://php.net/features.commandline.webserver) in the background; PHP code is recompiled and application setup performed from scratch on every request.
+It uses the [PHP development server](http://php.net/features.commandline.webserver) in the background.

 ```bash
 $ xp -supervise web -m develop Service